BRETT MURRAY | Limbo

 VIEW CATALOGUE | VIEW RECENT WORKS | REQUEST PRICES | +44 (0) 20 7590 9991

 Everard Read London presents Limbo, a new body of work by acclaimed satirical artist, Brett Murray.
 The exhibition encompasses 14 new sculptures cast in bronze, in South Africa.
 It also includes two of the artist’s signature text sculptures, in marble and gold leaf, and a sculpture carved in Carrara marble, made in collaboration with a marble studio in Pietrasanta, Italy, with whom Murray has worked for his past two solo exhibitions.

-Described as "the dark prince of South African pop (art)", Brett Murray is one of South Africa’s leading artists, whose sculptural works - mostly in bronze, steel and, more recently, marble - respond to his urge to expose the absurdities of the powerful through satire and take aim at the culture wars, the clash between Afrocentrism and Eurocentrism, and the old and the new South Africas.
+Described as "the dark prince of South African pop (art)*", Murray’s sculptural works - in bronze, steel and, more recently, marble – have responded to his urge to expose the absurdities of the powerful through satire, and take aim at the culture wars, the clash between Afrocentrism and Eurocentrism, and the ‘old’ and the ‘new’ South Africas.